u3l/template-play/README.md

-# TWD-13 Group Project
+# TWD Group Project
-Technical Web Designer group project.
 This is a responsive blog.